 Our Pre-Kindergarten program is a full day (8:00am-3:15pm) and is offered for three and four-year-olds.
 It provides St. Thomas the Apostle’s youngest children the opportunity to grow in a positive Christian atmosphere.
 The program is designed to meet the needs and interests of each child based on the following ideals:

 - Enabling children to be aware of God’s love for them

 - Providing a happy and caring environment that nurtures growth and respect for self and others

-- Creating opportunities for each child to act and interact in a positive and relaxing atmosphere
+- Creating opportunities for each child to act and interact in a positive atmosphere

 - Teaching with kindness, encouragement and direction

-- Helping each child develop find and gross motor skills
+- Helping each child develop fine and gross motor skills

 We believe all young children can learn naturally in a social environment.
 Our program is based on the premise that children gather knowledge through discovery in free play as well as through social interactions with other children and adults.
 STA’s youngest students use hands-on activities to learn through meaningful experiences and by making relevant connections to the world around them.
 Teachers act as facilitators, helping children become responsible for their learning and at the same time providing opportunities for them to refine their social skills.

-St Thomas the Apostle follows NAEYC (National Association for the Education of Young Children) guidelines for low student/teacher ratios.
-Classes are taught by a degreed, licensed preschool teacher supported by a teacher assistant.
+St. Thomas the Apostle follows NAEYC (National Association for the Education of Young Children) guidelines for low student/teacher ratios.
+Classes are taught by a degreed, licensed Pre-Kindergarten teacher supported by a teacher assistant.